Home Authors & Partners

 A former television journalist at Radio-Canada, Gaëlle Engelberts is the editorial coordinator for CMF Trends.
 In parallel to her research and editing work with the Canada Media Fund’s Industry and Market Trends team, she recently completed a master’s degree in communication at Université du Québec à Montréal (UQAM) focused on new narrative forms in journalism and documentary, namely interactive webdocumentaries and serious games.

-The Industry and Market Trends team, headed by Catalina Briceño, is composed of analysts Pierre Tanguay and Sabrina Dubé-Morneau, as well as editorial coordinator Gaëlle Engelberts.
+The Industry and Market Trends team is composed of analysts Pierre Tanguay and Sabrina Dubé-Morneau, as well as editorial coordinator Gaëlle Engelberts.
 Twice a year, the team publishes a Trends Report that draws a portrait of the macro trends that are shaping today’s screen-based industries.

 Alexander Pierrin works as a writer/director on projects ranging from documentaries to humoristic webseries and radio performances.
 He wrote and directed the fictional webseries “doXa” for Studio 4 (France Télévision) as well as SURVIVRE, a documentary webseries on survivalists for the IRL platform (France Télévision).
 Finally, he was nominated for the “Prix SACD-Longueur d’ondes de la Fiction radiophonique humour 2018” for the collective creation Yoga Citoyen.